 London is a major capital – but far from the only one in the area.
 One thing (among many) that makes England’s biggest city vastly different from New York or Washington, D.C., is just how closely connected it is with other capitals…and the ease of travelling between them.

-As part of their study abroad experience, all students have the opportunity to participate in all-university weekend field trips to another popular European destination.
-Common locations include Copenhagen, Denmark; Paris, France; and Edinburgh, Scotland.
-Learn more about these cities and their connection to our Passport program below.
+As part of their study abroad experience, all students have the opportunity to participate in all-university weekend field trips to another popular destination.
+Learn more about these places and their connection to our Passport program below.

-Students attending the Edinburgh field trip might write up some notes about Scottish-English history or the integration of nature in city planning to receive a Social & Political Justice or Sport, Wellbeing & the Environment stamp in their London Passport.
+Students attending the Kraków field trip might write up some notes about Nazi political history or the city’s iconic architecture to receive a Justice or Culture stamp in their London Passport.